-Per AA Subscriber Service Monitoring and Debugging
+Service Monitoring and Debugging

 Operators can use AA-specific tools in addition to system tools that allow them to monitor, adjust, debug AA services.
 The following are examples of some of the available functions:

 - 1. Display and monitor AA ISA group status and statistics (AA ISA status and capacity planning/monitoring). - 2.
 Clear AA ISA group statistics (clears all system and per-AA-subscriber statistics). - 3.
-Special study mode for real-time monitoring of AA-subscriber traffic (ESM subscriber, SAP or spoke SDP). - 4.
-Per AQP entry statistics for number of hits (flow matching the entry) and conflicts (actions ignored due to per flow action limit exceeded). - 5.
+Special study mode for real-time monitoring of AA-subscriber traffic (ESM or transit subscriber, SAP or spoke SDP). - 4.
+Display per AQP entry statistics for number of hits (flow matching the entry) and conflicts (actions ignored due to per-flow-action-limit exceeded). - 5.
 Mirror (all or any subset of traffic seen by an AA ISA group). - 6.
-All the per-ISA statistics from the aa-performance record, for examining resource loading of each ISA - 7.
-The top active AA-subscribers per ISA by bytes, packets or flows, for traffic in each direction
+Display all the per-ISA statistics from the aa-performance record, for examining resource loading of each ISA - 7.
+Display the top active AA-subscribers per ISA by bytes, packets or flows, for traffic in each direction